lego.com replacement parts self-serve request project main image

 live product usability testing and the results

-Figure 8.
+Figure 10.
 Live product usablility testing and the results.

-Accessibility TestingAccessibility of the flow was considered during the design and implement phase.
+Accessibility TestingAccessibility of the flow was considered during the design and development phase.
 And accessibility-focused testing was conducted after the product went live.
 Total 4 participants who use assistive technology were recruited for this testing - 1 mobile screen reader user, 1 desktop screen reader user, 1 mobile screen magnification user and one desktop vocie recognition users.
 The findings and insights were documented and shared with the team and stakeholders, and the team continuously iterate, improve accessibliity of the flow.

 live product accessibility user testing

-Figure 9.
+Figure 11.
 Live product accessibility user testing.

-Results and Reflection
+Reflection

-Prioritisation is important in a product develeopment.It'd be good if a product team can implement/develop the products as what we want.
+Prioritisation is important in a product develeopment.It'd be good if a product team can develop the products as what we want.
 However, due to the limited time and resources, prioritising features and flows when developing a product is needed.
 With a thorough discussion and planning, the most valualbe features can be developed first and improve more from the minimum viable product.